newton.ModelBuilder#

 int

-Adds a sphere collision shape to a body.
+Adds a sphere collision shape or site to a body.

 Parameters: